Non-Citizen Immigration Divorce

 Every year, there are over 400,000 United States citizens who marry a foreign national and petition for them to obtain permanent residency in the United States.
-Under federal immigration laws, foreign born spouses of a U.S. citizens are considered to be immediate family members and are exempt from statute limitations.
+Under federal immigration laws, foreign-born spouses of U.S. citizens are immediate family members and are exempt from statute limitations.
 Essentially, marrying a U.S. citizen will put a foreign-born person on the fast track to obtaining their green card.

 Below are several frequently asked questions about immigration and divorce.

 How Will a Divorce Affect My Issuance of a Conditional Green Card?

 Immigrants who receive permanent residency status through their marriage to a U.S. Citizen or as the child of an immigrant who is married to a U.S. citizen are granted condition-based residency status if the marriage is less than two years old.
 Condition-based permanent residency means that the immigrant’s (or child of the immigrant’s) permanent residence can be terminated if it is discovered that the couple entered into the marriage solely for purposes of obtaining an immigration benefit.

 Immigrants with conditional permanent residency are afforded the same rights as any other permanent resident.
 The only difference between their status is that the conditional permanent residency is subject to termination.
 The process to gain permanent residency without any conditions applied requires the U.S. citizen spouse and the immigrant to jointly file to have the condition removed within 90 days of the two-year anniversary of the permanent residence being granted.